Flexible MBA

 - DA D13 Simulation for Complex Business Problems

-- or other data analytics courses taken at Sasin or at Sasin’s partner schools during our International Student Exchange Programs, with the written approval of the Registrar’s Office.
+- or other data analytics courses taken at Sasin or at Sasin’s partner schools during our International Student Exchange Programs, with the written approval of the Office of the Registrar.

 - 3 electives chosen from: